farm16/SocialLogin/README.md

 This web application integrates Social Logins such as gmail oauth and facebook oauth which is then saved to a postgres database.

-please manually add the following in your local machine or local network :
+please manually add the following on the config file ./config/config.json :

 - "database name" -> "errunds",
 - "host"-> "127.0.0.1",